christopher-baez/christopher-baez/README.md

 Numbers have a fascinating way of revealing the truth, even when everything else might be a bit fuzzy.
 And that's what I'm here for: to discern, to analyze, and to present the untainted truths that data holds.

-Let's Add a Dash of Humor 😄

-They say Data Scientists are the new rock stars.
-Well, I may not play the guitar, but I sure can strum some strings... of code, that is!